Bali has long been a destination for those wishing to escape the chaos of everyday life and enjoy beaches with unmatched beauty and abundant sunshine.

 Amed is a long stretch of coast on the eastern shore of Bali.
 A laid-back and traditional coastal village, Amed is still very quiet and relatively undeveloped as it only opened up to visitors in 2000.

 The pace of life in Amed is slow and relaxed, and the long span of beach is met with a backdrop of towering volcanoes.
-The snorkeling and diving in this area are highly recommended, and the small villages along the coastline are dotted with quaint cafés and dive schools.
+The snorkelling and diving in this area are highly recommended, and the small villages along the coastline are dotted with quaint cafés and dive schools.

 The gently sloped rice terraces and black sand beaches at Waka Gangga Resort make it an ideal sanctuary for relaxation and an off the beaten path getaway.
 Located in a small village, the accommodation at Waka Gangga features ten bungalows perched on the terraces.